 - Cross-border workers entering from a Schengen country.

 - Civilian workers of allied forces (for example SOFA contractors).

 - Teachers entering for vaccination, carrying a vaccination referral for vaccination within 90 days of entry.

-- Travelers for study purposes: Children enrolled in Polish kindergartens and schools (and their legal guardians, or universities; or in kindergartens, schools, or universities in neighboring countries; those taking eighth-grade exams, high school exams (Matura), exams confirming occupational or vocational qualifications (and their guardians).
+- Travelers for study purposes: enrolled in Polish kindergartens, schools (and their legal guardians) or universities; or kindergartens, schools or universities in neighboring countries; those taking eighth-grade exams, high school exams (Matura), exams confirming occupational or vocational qualifications (and their guardians).
 Entrants should carry proof of exams.

 - Passengers transiting in under 24 hours, carrying a forward plane ticket.

 - Persons travelling to Poland to exercise a court judgement about contacts with a minor child.

 - Passengers whose travel originated from Turkey after taking a COVID-19 test either at the airport after arrival but before entering border control, or within 48 hours of entering Poland.

 • Travelers can reduce quarantine by obtaining a negative COVID-19 test after 7 days of entry.
 Travelers can cease quarantine once the laboratory enters the negative test results in the appropriate system.

 • Consular posts are reopening in several countries, subject to local pandemic-related restrictions.